 India’s sex ratio normalises slightly, study finds

-The Sikh community in 2001 saw 130 boys born for 100 girls.
-It has now come down to about 110 boys for 100 girls, the Pew Research Center says.

-India’s sex ratio at birth – or the number of girl children born for every 100 boys – has normalised slightly, a study by the Pew Research Center showed on Tuesday.
+India’s sex ratio at birth – the number of girl children born for every 100 boys – has normalised slightly, a study by the Pew Research Center showed on Tuesday.

 In the 2011 census, the gap in India’s sex ratio was higher, at 111 boys per 100 girls.

 “To put the recent decline in sex selection into perspective, the average annual number of baby girls ‘missing’ in India fell from about 4.8 lakh in 2010 to 4.1 lakh in 2019,” the report of the non-profit think tank said.

 The phrase “missing women” refers to the millions of girls killed before or right after being born because of a societal stigma to giving birth to a daughter.

 According to the report, boys modestly outnumber girls at birth at a ratio of approximately 105 male babies for every 100 female babies naturally.
 This was also the case in India before prenatal sex tests became available.